 Indicators are determined by user behavior on the internet.
 For example, we assume that a user drives a car if they have created driving routes in Yandex.Maps or have Yandex.Navigator installed on their device.
 Visits to businesses are detected from the user geolocation data.

 Indicate what interests the users that you want to see your ads have.
 Interests are determined based on visited sites and the topics of search queries.
-You can't join more than three interest sets using the “AND” operator in your profile.
-You can't join more than 10 interests using the “OR” operator in the same set.
+You can join up to 3 interest sets using the “AND” operator in your profile.
+You can join up to 10 interests using the “OR” operator in the same set.

 For example, let's say your daycare ads target moms who want to return to work and need someone to watch their kids.
 If you select both data types in the same set, your ads will either be served to people who are looking for work, or people who are looking for childcare.
 To serve your ads to people who are looking for work and childcare simultaneously, enter two interest sets.
 In the first set, select “Babysitters” as your interest, and in the second set select “Job search”.